On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Free Seifert surfaces and Lin presentations

 Let us denote by $v_{i,j}$ the exponent sum of $x_j$ in $\alpha_i$ and $u_{i,j}$ the exponent sum of $x_i$ in $\beta_i$.
-We set two $2g \times 2g$ matrices $V := (v_{i,j})$ and $U := (u_{i,j})$ with integer entries.
+We set two $(2g \times 2g)$-matrices $V := (v_{i,j})$ and $U := (u_{i,j})$ with integer entries.

-For a knot in $S^3$, Lin has introduced special free Seifert surface, called {\it regular} (see~\cite{Lin01}).
+For a knot in $S^3$, Lin~\cite{Lin01} has introduced special free Seifert surface, called {\it regular}.
 A free Seifert surface $S$ is called regular if it has a spine where embedding in $S^3$ induced by $S$ is isotopic to the standard embedding.
-By setting appropriate orientations on $a_i$ and $x_j$, we obtain the following standard properties of $V$ and $U$: \begin{enumerate} \item $U$ is so-called the Seifert matrix $Q=(Q_{i,j})$, $Q_{i, j} = lk(a_i, a_j^{+})$, for $S$; \item $V = \trans{U}$, where $\trans{U}$ is the transpose matrix of $V$. \end{enumerate} Note that in Lin's paper the matrix $(lk(a_i^+, a_j))_{i, j}$ is used as the Seifert matrix, which is different from ours $(lk(a_i, a_j^{+}))_{i,j}$.
-This gives rise to differences between Lin's convention of matrices $U$ and $V$ and ours.
+By setting appropriate orientations on $a_i$ and $x_j$, we obtain the following standard properties of $V$ and $U$: \begin{enumerate} \item $U$ is so-called the Seifert matrix $Q=(Q_{i,j})$, $Q_{i, j} = lk(a_i, a_j^{+})$ for $S$; \item $V = \trans{U}$, where $\trans{U}$ is the transpose matrix of $U$. \end{enumerate} Note that Lin used the matrix $(lk(a_i^+, a_j))_{i, j}$ as the Seifert matrix, which is different from ours $(lk(a_i, a_j^{+}))_{i,j}$.
+This gives rise to differences between the convention in~\cite{Lin01} of matrices $U$ and $V$ and ours.

 Unfortunately, regular Seifert surfaces are defined only for knots in $S^3$.
 However, $V$ and $U$ are expressed by using the Seifert matrix for a general free Seifert surface of a knot in an integral homology sphere $\Sigma$.
-To describe $V$ and $U$ for a free Seifert surface in $\Sigma$, we need one more $2g \times 2g$ matrix $T$ which is obtained from the Morse complex $C^{Morse}_*(\Sigma ;\Z)$ associated to the Heegaard splitting as follows.
+To describe $V$ and $U$ for a free Seifert surface in $\Sigma$, we need one more $(2g \times 2g)$-matrix $T$ which represents a boundary operator in the Morse complex $\oplus_{i=0}^3 C^{\hbox{ Morse}}_i(\Sigma;\Z)$, where $C^{\hbox{ Morse}}_i(\Sigma;\Z)$ is generated by critical points with index $i$ of a Morse function associated to the Heegaard splitting as follows.